DC801/BM-Badge/SD_Card/MAGE/docs_sources/docs/mge_vm.md

 ## Raw Game Data Folders

-The VM already contains the raw game data for BMG2020, which you could copy to use as a template for your own project, but we have also prepared a bare-bones [sample project repo](https://github.com/AdmiralPotato/mage_game-external_scenario_source_files), which has all of the necessary structure but without the bloat of the finished game.
+The VM already contains the raw game data for the Black Mage Game, which you could copy to use as a template for your own project, but we have also prepared a bare-bones [sample project repo](https://github.com/AdmiralPotato/mage_game-external_scenario_source_files), which has all of the necessary structure but without the bloat of the finished game.

 The [encoder](encoder) is capable of generating a `game.dat` file from an arbitrary `scenario_source_files/` folder, so having multiple project folders is not a problem.